 Businesses declare bankruptcy to either eliminate or repay their debts under the guidance and protection of a bankruptcy court.
-As a result, businesses are either liquidated entirely reorganized.
+As a result, businesses are either liquidated entirely or can be reorganized.
 Bankruptcy data contains all public details about the legal status of a business as a result of its declared bankruptcy.
 This may include the business’s financial statements, debts, creditors, and more.

 Historically, bankruptcies have closely tracked the business cycle and contemporaneous unemployment rates.
 However, this relationship has reversed during the COVID-19 crisis thus far.
 While aggregate filing rates were very similar to 2019 levels prior to the severe onset of the pandemic, filings by consumers and small businesses dropped dramatically starting in mid-March, contrary to media reports and many experts’ expectations.
 The total number of bankruptcy filings is down by 27 percent year-over-year between January and August.

 SSRN: Bankruptcy and the COVID-19 Crisis by Jialan Wang, Jeyul Yang, Benjamin Charles Iverson, Raymond Kluender

 ESG Analytics’s dataset – ‘Global ESG Material Events and Sentiment Data by ESG Analytics’ provides News Data, Sports & Entertainment Events Data and Environmental Data that can be used in , Portfolio Management and Algo-Trading